VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 To transport Command and Event messages, the team decided to use the Windows Azure Service Bus to provide the basic, low-level messaging infrastructure.
-This section describes how the team decided to use the Windows Azure Service Bus within the system and some of the alternatives and trade-offs they considered.
+This section describes how the system uses the Windows Azure Service Busand some of the alternatives and trade-offs the team considered considered during the design phase.

+> **JanaPersona:** The team at Contoso desided to use the Windows Azure
+> Service Bus because it offers out-of-the-box support for the messaging
+> scenarios in the Conference Management System.
+This minimizes the
+> amount of code that the team needs to write, and provides for a
+> robust, scalable messaging infrastructure.

 Figure 8 shows how messages, both commands and events, flow through the system.
 Objects in the UI and domain objects use **CommandBus** and